vladigleba/vladigleba.github.io/posts/gospel/evil.md

 > The Lord reigneth; let the people tremble: *he sitteth between the cherubims*; let the earth be moved.
 {% ct 'Psalm 99:1' %}

 In Ezekiel 28 Lucifer is symbolized as the “prince of Tyre,” and we learn that he was created perfect.
 He was also a covering cherub, which means he had a high position in heaven and was next to God’s very presence.
-It’s unknown how long perfection existed in heaven, but eventually evil was born in Lucifer’s heart because he aall of God’s angels had freedom of choice.
+It’s unknown how long perfection existed in heaven, but eventually evil was born in Lucifer’s heart, for all of God’s angels had freedom of choice.
 This is a risk God willingly took because genuine love cannot exist without a free will.

 ## How did he taint his heart?